Dahl99/IMT2581_GroupJam/README.md

-# IMT2581 Solo Game Jam
+# IMT2581 Group Game Jam

 ## About